bfh/moodle-tiny_multilang2/README.md

 on [his plugin for TinyMCE editor](https://github.com/iarenaza/moodle-tinymce_moodlelang2) and will work with TinyMCE 6 that is included in Moodle ≥ 4.1.

-After the installation there is a new Button (with a globe icon) and a menu entry in the Format section where you can select a language.
+After the installation of the plugin, the TinyMCE shows a new Button (with a globe icon) and a menu entry in the "Format" section where you can select a language.
 Clicking on a language entry adds a language opening and closing tag to your text at the current cursor position.
 If there is a selection then the language tags are places around the selection.
 In case you use the highlighting option and see the yellow language tags, you may click one of these tags then select a new language from the menu and that will change the language of the existing tag.
 You may also remove it by  hitting the backspace or delete key.
 This will remove the tag, and it's counterpart in case the formatting is correct.

 ## Current version

 The latest release is v0.2.3 (build 2023050300) for Moodle 4.1 and newer.

 ## Requirements

-The plugin [filter_multilang2](https://github.com/iarenaza/moodle-filter_multilang2) must be installed and enabled.
+There are no additional requirements.
+To benefit from the plugin capabilities the TinyMCE editor must be used in text area (either set as a user preference or being the standard editor set by the Moodle site admin).
+Also, more than one language must be active in your Moodle.
+The plugin [filter_multilang2](https://github.com/iarenaza/moodle-filter_multilang2) is supported as well, but it is not anymore a requirement to have it installed.

 ## Installation